 If you’re planning for retirement, you also want to factor in your future Social Security income.
 What are your estimated Social Security benefits?
 Is that number reasonable or should you assume you’ll get less?
 Is your Social Security income record accurate and complete?
 If not, how do you correct it?

-Interactive Wealth Advisors will also help you become familiar with ways to optimize your Social Security benefits and minimize their taxation.
+An Interactive Wealth Advisors retirement consultant will also help you become familiar with ways to optimize your Social Security benefits and minimize their taxation.
 The timing of your receipt of benefits can be important, as can the impact of post-retirement employment.
 Other governmental programs should also be considered when planning for retirement.

 In particular, you should review the topics of Medicare.
 You should know what Medicare does and does not cover and what other health care options are available to you.
 How expensive are these governmental and supplemental health programs?
 What are the eligibility requirements?
 Medicaid planning can be particularly important for people of modest means.
 You should know the Medicaid eligibility requirements, the penalties for transferring assets inappropriately, and the various strategies available for protecting assets.
 In addition, you should become familiar with the specific methods of protecting your personal residence and the extent to which your state can impose liens on your property and pursue recovery remedies after your death.